 Favourite TV episodes:

 To my mind there are no really poor episodes of this show, though ‘Day of the Devil’, a deliberately atypical story about a kidnapper and a group of Satanists, comes perilously close to being on par with an episode of the infinitely inferior Midsommer Murders.
-The noted playwright and novelist Julian Mitchell was the principal writer of the show, responsible for 10 out of the 33 episodes; Anthony Minghella wrote 3, Alma Cullen (author of the recent authorised Morse stage play ‘House of Ghosts) wrote 4 while late arrival Daniel Boyle (not to be confused with Oscar-winning director Danny Boyle who also directed 2 outstanding episodes) wrote 5.
+The noted playwright and novelist Julian Mitchell was the principal writer of the show, responsible for 10 out of the 33 episodes; Anthony Minghella wrote 3, Alma Cullen (author of the recent authorised Morse stage play ‘House of Ghosts) wrote 4; late arrival Daniel Boyle (not to be confused with Oscar-winning director Danny Boyle who also directed 2 outstanding episodes) wrote 5.

 My favourites are the ones with the strongest plots but also the most atmospheric since the series was beautifully shot – some of the sequences are photographed with extraordinary care for a TV production, especially for the episode ‘Who Killed Harry Field’ (directed with enormous panache by Colin Gregg), a move seemingly dictated by the fact that the plot focuses on a painter.
-In the third series, produced by Chris Burt, who now makes the enjoyable but slightly more pedestrian Lewis spin-off, attempts were made to make the show more like traditional TV, with an ongoing potential love interest for Morse with the beautiful young medical examiner and a flatter, less showy photographic style; but thankfully this was reversed for the fourth season which produced some of the finest and most sumptuously photographed of stories – perhaps none more that ‘Masonic Mysteries’, based on Mozart’s The Magic Flute and dealing with the Masons and a complex revenge that sees Morse framed for murder – it’s a hackneyed plot but here it is given magnificent, visually ravishing treatment, with wonderful performances, as always, from its central duo and some cracking dialogue to make this amongst the cream, of the cream as it were.
+In the third series, produced by Chris Burt, who now makes the enjoyable but slightly more pedestrian Lewis spin-off, attempts were made to make the show more like traditional TV, with an ongoing potential love interest for Morse with the beautiful young medical examiner and a flatter, less showy photographic style; but thankfully this was reversed for the fourth season, which produced some of the finest and most sumptuously photographed of stories – perhaps none more so that ‘Masonic Mysteries’, based on Mozart’s The Magic Flute and dealing with the Masons and a complex revenge that sees Morse framed for murder.
+It’s a hackneyed plot but here it is given magnificent, visually ravishing treatment, with wonderful performances, as always, from its central duo and some cracking dialogue to make this amongst the cream, of the cream, as it were.
 So, four of the best …

 The Silent World of Nicholas Quinn (1987)